- Benefits & Features

 The Project Charity Trust (PCT) Fellowship Program provides financial assistance to admitted Columbia Business School students from the European Union.
 Assistance is awarded to students who have not only demonstrated past success in academic and professional endeavors but also a significant commitment to philanthropy.
 The PCT Fellowship aims to create a community of people dedicated to improving the lives of others.
 Special consideration is giving to those students who are pursuing career plans in Europe.
 This fellowship is funded by PCT, a charitable trust under the law of England and Wales, and is administered jointly by Columbia Business School and the PCT Fellowship Committee.

 The PCT Fellowship covers partial tuition for one year and is renewable for the recipient's second year of study provided strong academic standards are achieved.
 European Union citizens are eligible for the PCT Fellowship.

-The Second-Year Fellows Program awards second-year students who have achieved academic excellence and contributed significantly to the Columbia Business School community.
+The Second-Year Fellowship awards second-year students who have achieved academic excellence and contributed significantly to the Columbia Business School community.
 Candidates will be evaluated by a School committee, and selected students will receive funding toward their spring tuition for the second year.
-The Second-Year Fellows Program is awarded by the Office of Student Affairs.
+The Second-Year Fellowship is awarded by the Office of Student Affairs.
 The top 10 percent of the class (based on academic ranking) will be invited to apply in October.